djoseprogramming/PSMDSRC-103/README.md

 ## Usage

 - **Authentication:**
   Start at the welcome screen to log in as admin, professor, or student.
-(Hint: admin)
+(Changed the initial credentials to UN/PW: admin)

 - **Admin Functions:**
   Create and manage records (students, professors, courses, etc.) and view enrollment details.